skaldebane/temperature-monitor/README.md

 - The desktop environment supports XDG notifications properly.

 All potential errors are handled / ignored, so this shall normally never crash.
+If it ever does for whatever reason, systemd shall restart it in a few seconds.

 [No maintenance intended](https://unmaintained.tech/), use at your own risk.